YENCS-T8/YENCS-HDMS/README.md

 - The admin can start/stop casting to each monitor via the control panel (<http://localhost:5000>).
 - Displays can show desktop streams or custom visuals (e.g., token queues, emergency alerts, OT schedules).

+Screenshots are mentioned in README.docx file as well as uploaded in screenshot folder.

 YOUTUBE LINK: https://youtu.be/gcjzI2iQH_I